 Junior League Asks Orlando Community to Hustle to End Child Hunger - Volunteer Organization Hosts Fundraising 5K October 27th and Says "Bring Canned Food"

-)-- After kicking off a new League year with a focus on childhood health, hunger and poverty, the Junior League of Greater Orlando (JLGO) will host its fourth annual Harvest Hustle 5K run/walk October 27th in Baldwin Park to support the Second Harvest Food Bank of Central Florida and to fund League-sponsored community programs focused on ending childhood hunger.
-An after-party and costume contest will be held in Baldwin Park immediately following the race.
+After kicking off a new League year with a focus on childhood health, hunger and poverty, the Junior League of Greater Orlando will host its fourth annual Harvest Hustle 5K run/walk October 27th in Baldwin Park to support the Second Harvest Food Bank of Central Florida and to fund League-sponsored community programs focused on ending childhood hunger.
+To register, please visit www.jlgo.org or www.run4acause.org/jlgo

 “As members of the Greater Orlando community, we have a responsibility to nourish and care for local children who are our future leaders.
 What better way to accomplish that than to participate in a fun and health-centered fundraising event like the Harvest Hustle 5K in a family neighborhood?” said Allison Hudson, president of the Junior League of Greater Orlando.